Betty Meggers

 Betty Jane Meggers (December 5, 1921 – July 2, 2012) was an American archaeologist best known for her work in South America.
-She was considered influential at the Smithsonian Institution, where she was long associated in research, and she wrote extensively about environmental determinism as a shaper of human cultures.
+She was considered influential at the Smithsonian Institution, where she was long associated in research, and she wrote extensively about environment as a shaper of human cultures.

 Education and personal life

 Betty Jane Meggers was born in Washington, D.C., to Dr. William Frederick Meggers and Edith R. Meggers.
 Her father was an internationally recognized spectroscopist as well as an archaeology enthusiast.
 He often took the family to visit Native American sites.

 Betty Meggers graduated from the University of Pennsylvania with a bachelor's degree in 1943 and a year later earned a master's degree from the University of Michigan.
 After obtaining her master's degree, Meggers attended Columbia University to complete her Ph.D.
 Meggers's dissertation, entitled The Archaeological Sequence on Marajo Island, Brazil with Special Reference to the Marajoara Culture.
 She completed her dissertation in 1952.

 While at Columbia, Meggers met Clifford Evans, another archaeology graduate student.
 On September 13, 1946, the two were married.

 After a long career, Meggers died on July 2, 2012.